-- Trade Policy Review: ParaguayThe fourth review of the trade policies and practices of Paraguay takes place on 20 and 22 September 2017.
-The basis for the review is a report by the WTO Secretariat and a report by the Government of Paraguay.
+- Trade Policy Review: Plurinational State of BoliviaThe fourth review of the trade policies and practices of the Plurinational State of Bolivia takes place on 14 and 16 November 2017.
+The basis for the review is a report by the WTO Secretariat and a report by the Government of the Plurinational State of Bolivia.

 - DG Azevêdo: Collective effort to address price volatility and food security is essentialSpeaking at a session of the Global Market Information Group on 13 November, Director-General Roberto Azevêdo stressed that the Agricultural Market Information System (AMIS) promotes a rich and diverse source of perspectives essential for policy makers by bringing together data from a number of countries and international organizations.
 He underlined that the WTO Secretariat stands […]

 - Latest trade indicator suggests trade growth will moderate in fourth quarter of 2017The WTO’s latest World Trade Outlook Indicator (WTOI) suggests that global merchandise trade growth will likely moderate in the fourth quarter of 2017.
 The reading of 102.2 signals continued trade expansion in volume terms, although the pace of growth should be slower than earlier in the year, when trade recorded strong increases.

 - Goods Council discusses US proposal to enhance transparencyThe WTO Goods Council on 10 November considered the United States’ proposal to enhance transparency and strengthen notification requirements through a decision intended for the upcoming 11th Ministerial Conference (MC11) in Buenos Aires.
 The Council also took up e-commerce proposals and specific trade concerns.